johnny550/Rooster/README.md

 * Consider keeping backup files in a more reliable & available location: bitbucket, s3, etc...
 * Improve the support for multiple daemonsets.
 So far multiple daemonsets can be released at once, as long as they define the same labels in their affinity context.
 * ~~Validate the canary-label by making sure it does not exist on any node in the cluster before going any further (Early failure policy).~~
 * Idempotency, deterministic behavior.
-Rooster will be run as a controller from inside the cluster, as operator/controller, in the future. (same idea of deployment-controller over replicaset. streamlinear can work as a controller for daemonset)
+Rooster will be run as a controller from inside the cluster, as operator/controller, in the future. (same idea of deployment-controller over replicaset.
+Rooster can work as a controller for daemonset)
 * Improve the backup folder logic, and set backup files to be kept in different folders, based off the date, cluster name, etc...
 * Add the ability to trigger a rollback on demand